tardate/LittleArduinoProjects/8051/AT89C2051/LedChaser/README.md

 The AT89C2051 has two 16-bit timer/counters.
 The timers are highly configurable.
-I'm using Timer0 mode 3, which splits it into two 8 bit counters, and conigure to fire interrupt 1 on overflow.
+I'm using Timer0 mode 3, which splits it into two 8 bit counters, and configure to fire interrupt 1 on overflow.

 Register usage: